beauty-yuwen/YL_IND577/The-Perceptron/readme.md

 ![image](https://github.com/beauty-yuwen/YL_IND577/blob/main/screenshots/1_fd0HBTmH4ZVQllH3gW94hw.webp)
 Just as the picture shows, we can assume there are three input values: X1, X2 and X3.
 The weights are W1,W2 and W3.
 Neuron means the activation function.
 Y is the output value.
 Also, the file will include the dataset used to implement the algorithm.
 By doing this, it can help me understand the algorithm more clearly.
+In this file, I will use 'diabetes' as my dataset to do the Perceptron.